gposingway/Listeningway/README.md

 - Number of frequency bands, FFT size, smoothing, thresholds, normalization, etc.
 - Beat detection and falloff behavior
 - UI/overlay layout and appearance
+- **CaptureStaleTimeout**: Time in seconds to wait before attempting to restart audio capture if no new audio is detected (default: 3.0)

 **How it works:**
 - On startup, the addon loads all tunables from `Listeningway.ini`.